rodricios/crawl-to-the-future/crawlers/Crawling-Google/README.md

 To select, we're going to use your browsers developer tools - but more on that in a minute.

 Note: the following steps in Python can be downloaded in its entirety [here](https://github.com/rodricios/crawl-to-the-future/blob/master/crawlers/Crawling-Google/simplecrawl.py)
+Note: the '\' is only for visual purposes, the file itself will have the url declared in single line.

 ```python
 import lxml